-The sub-sections "Additional Information on Principal Investment Strategies" and "Investment Process" of the section of the Prospectus entitled "More Information About the Fund" are deleted in their entirety and replaced with the following:
+The sub-section "Investment Process" of the section of the Prospectus entitled "More Information About the Fund" is deleted in its entirety and replaced with the following:

-The Fund invests in a particular segment of the financial market and seeks to track the performance of an inflation hedged index that is not representative of the market as a whole.
+The Fund invests in a particular segment of the financial market and seeks to track the performance of an interest rate hedged index that is not representative of the market as a whole.
 The Fund is designed to be used as part of broader asset allocation strategies.
 Accordingly, an investment in the Fund should not constitute a complete investment program.
 An index is a financial calculation, based on a grouping of financial instruments, and is not an investment product, while the Fund is an actual investment portfolio.
-The performance of the Fund and the Underlying Index may vary for a number of reasons, including transaction costs, non-U.S. currency valuations, asset valuations, corporate actions (such as mergers and spin-offs), timing variances and differences between the Fund's portfolio and the Underlying Index resulting from the Fund's use of representative sampling or from legal restrictions (such as diversification requirements) that apply to the Fund but not to the Underlying Index.
+The performance of the Fund and the Underlying Index may vary for a number of reasons, including transaction costs. non-U.S. currency valuations. asset valuations. corporate actions (such as mergers and spin-offs), timing variances and differences between the Fund's portfolio and the Underlying Index resulting from the Fund's use of representative sampling or from legal restrictions (such as diversification requirements) that apply to the Fund but not to the Underlying Index.
 From time to time, the Index Provider may make changes to the methodology or other adjustments to the Underlying Index.
 Unless otherwise determined by BFA, any such change or adjustment will be reflected in the calculation of the Underlying Index performance on a going-forward basis after the effective date of such change or adjustment.
 Therefore, the Underlying Index performance shown for periods prior to the effective date of any such change or adjustment will generally not be recalculated or restated to reflect such change or adjustment.